kohler-visual-neuroscience-lab/project-OBA/README.md

 of the object across space?

-Q3: Does attention to an instance of an object transfer to other images typically (or artificially by training) associated to that object across space?
+Q3: Does attention to an instance of an object transfer to other images typically (or artificially by training) associated with that object across space?

 ---